 Ex-Officio to Presidential Commissions; serve on (or chair) committees, councils, task forces, etc., supporting these goals

 Liaison to groups, offices, departments and individuals working on diversity efforts, on and off campus (e.g., Partnership Council, NAACP)

-Promote equity in hiring; direct/support diversity search efforts for faculty and staff in collaboration with Vice Provost for Faculty Development and Inclusive Excellence
+Promote equity in hiring; direct/support diversity search efforts for faculty and staff in collaboration with Associate Vice President for Community, Equity and Diversity

 Oversee UNH compliance: affirmative action, Title IX, disability laws and regulations, non-discrimination and equal employment laws (federal and state)